dataart-telco/juju-charms/README.md

 1. if avg cpu usage of application(of all instances) is more than 70% system adds one more instance of this app.
 2. if avg cpu usage of applicaiton(of all instances) is less than 10% system removes one instance of this app.
 3. if mesos cluster cpu usage is more than 70% system adds mesos-slave node to environment
-4. if mesos cluster cpu usage is less that 10% system removes mesos-slave node
+4. if mesos cluster cpu usage is less than 10% system removes mesos-slave node

 ## Attachments